SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 ## Delete Files

 The Delete Files action allows you to delete files and send them to the site's recycle bin.
-You can access it by following these steps:
+You can complete the action by following these steps:

 * **Go to Reports > Storage > Storage Metrics report**
+  * Alternatively, you can also access the report by clicking the **View All** button on the **Storage Dashboard tile**
 * On the report, **click the SharePoint site** you want to delete files for
   * This opens the **Site Storage Metrics report**
 * On the Site Storage Metrics report, **select the file you want to remove (1)**